-Then click the "write to PLC" button to send the Port configuration to the CPU, and click Close.
+Then click the "write to PLC" button [Second Second Secon

 DirectNET Port Configuration

 In DirectSOFT, choose the PLC menu, then Setup > Secondary Comm Port.

 - Port: From the port number list box, choose Port 1, 2 or 3. - Protocol: Click the box to the left of DirectNET to select it.
 The dialog below will appear.